All Episodes

 He's on the roof.

-Yeah, the Butler PD, I mean, that's that's that's damning, and that's crazy.
+Yeah, the Butler PD, I mean, that's damning and that's crazy.

-I mean, they're not gonna want to take the fall for this.
+I mean, they're not going to want to take the fall for this.

-And they're gonna see the people doubting the narrative and questioning all of this and trying, you know, trying to figure out who's at fault.
+And they're going to see the people doubting the narrative and questioning all of this and trying, you know, trying to figure out who's at fault.

-I mean, that must be insanely frustrating and and to to them and um just just infuriating to to go through that sort of experience, have those have those records.
+I mean, that must be insanely frustrating to them and just infuriating to go through that sort of experience, have those, have those records.

-You also request um for any political bias, uh proof of political bias inside.
+You also request for any political bias, proof of political bias inside.

-All right, I want to move on to uh The request to the local law enforcement, that is the Pennsylvania law enforcement.
+All right, I want to move on to the request to the local law enforcement, that is the Pennsylvania law enforcement.

 Public record review duplication request for records related to the assassination attempt of Donald Trump.

-All video footage, all audio footage, all communications records.
+All video similar video footage, all audio footage, all communications records.

-So it's basically it's virtually a a copy and paste, but this one uh to Butler County.
+So it's basically, it's virtually a copy and paste, but this one to Butler County.

 Local law enforcement and Butler has five business days to respond to us.